 PhD in Public Policy doctoral students delve into a broad range of research areas during their time at Harvard.
 Our current Public Policy doctoral candidates and their areas of interest are listed below.

 Applied microeconomics, with a focus on development economics, labor economics, and behavioral economics.
 Martin is particularly interested in productivity and matching in labor markets of developing countries.

 Behavioral economics, development economics, labor economics, and applied econometrics.
 Samura’s current research projects focus on the effects of non-cognitive skills on labor market outcomes, and the effect of scarcity on behavior and cognition.

 Economics of education, labor economics, and applied econometrics.

-Environmental economics, particularly the evaluation of policy options for climate change and valuation of ecosystem services.
+Environmental economics, particularly the evaluation of policy options for climate change.

 Environmental and resource economics, and water allocation policy.
 Jonathan is particularly interested in economic incentive structures for allocating scarce water supplies.